-- A sharp increase of level in a certain place - A high danger level
+- A sharp increase of danger level in a certain place - A high danger level

-Please note that the mobile standards (3G/4G/LTE/5G) may use some bands simultaneously.
-A mobile device may change the band during the communication session.
+Please note that the mobile standards of the higher generations (3G, 4G/LTE) may use some bands simultaneously.
+A mobile device may change the network and frequency during the communication session.
 At this moment the signal may disappear from the Signal Analyzer tuned in the initial band.
 Testing other bands or returning to the detection will be necessary to find the new active band and to continue with the location.

-Directed microwave antennas MWA-6 and LPDA-12
+Directed microwave antenna MWA-6

-The supplied microwave antennas MWA-6 and LPDA-12 (G2/12 only) can help in locating any transmitters working on frequencies above 800 MHz.
-In addition to the increased sensitivity they can show the direction to the transmitter which simplifies the locating procedure significantly.
+The supplied microwave antenna MWA-6 can help in locating any transmitters working on frequencies above 800 MHz.
+In addition to the increased sensitivity it can show the direction to the transmitter which simplifies the locating procedure significantly.